In this article, you will learn what are the different types of electric motors? Their working and applications are explained with Pictures.

 It is a type of DC electric motor that does not have brushes and uses a direct current (DC) electric power supply.
 The motor contains an electronic controller to change DC currents in the motor windings creating magnetic fields which rotate in space and follows the permanent magnet rotor.

 In addition, the controller also adjusts the phase and amplitude of the DC current pulses to control the speed and torque of the motor.
 These types of electric motors are highly effective for producing large amounts of torque over a wide speed range.
-Brushless motors have found use in many applications, such as hard drives, CD/DVD players, pumps, etc.
+Brushless motors are used in many applications, such as hard drives, CD/DVD players, pumps, etc.

 A universal motor is similar in construction to a DC series motor but slightly modified to allow the motor to operate properly on AC power.
 These types of electric motors are designed to run at high speeds of more than 3500 rpm.
 This motor can work well on AC supply as both the field coil and armature will have reverse polarity with the current supply.